Value in a Lean Process...

-How can a business delivery customer value, where customers have conflicting demands?
+How can an organization deliver value in a lean process, where customers have conflicting demands?

 All activity within an organization can be broken down into “Value adding” “Waste” and “Incidental”.